 - Differentiate instruction with customizable lesson plans and age-appropriate, leveled content to suit the needs of every student.

 - Improve outcomes with built-in checks for understanding.

 - Collaborate with other educators to ensure continuity within and across teams.

 Access Trusted Content

-Social studies education is more than memorization of historic facts.
-Gale resources support skill-building and the development of information literacy, across a breadth of content that includes financial literacy, sociology, government, and economics because while content is critical for gaining knowledge, developing source awareness and an in-depth understanding of the context of human events is even more important.
+Social studies education is more than the memorization of historical facts.
+Gale social studies resources for students support skill-building and information literacy across a breadth of content that includes financial literacy, sociology, government, civics, and economics.
+While content is critical for gaining knowledge, developing source awareness and an in-depth understanding of the context of human events is even more important.
 Students seeking factual overviews can choose a reference source.
 Those wanting to see what people thought at the time can find a primary source.
 Students hoping to understand why a historical topic is still significant to the world today can consult news or magazine sources.
-This variety of sources brought together with intentionality enables well-rounded discussions about societal issues—with the necessary context and relevance.
+This variety of social studies resources brought together with intentionality enables well-rounded discussions about societal issues—with the necessary context and relevance.

 Provide Essential Tools

 Teachers and students benefit when content is available in digital resources that work for their individual needs.
 With the Gale In Context suite, school communities find: